Fourth of July takes on even greater meaning for families of veterans

-WICHITA FALLS (KFDX/KJTL) — Everyone has their own traditions when it comes to the Fourth of July.
+WICHITA FALLS, Texas (KFDX/KJTL) — Everyone has their own traditions when it comes to the Fourth of July.

 “We think of barbeques, the lake, family, fireworks, those are parts of our lives we would not have,” Francis Grice Chapter of the Daughters of the American Revolution chapter regent Sonja Gandy said.